jeff-hykin/silver_spectacle/README.md

 )
 ```

-Right now, there is still a lot of room for improving/expanding the javascript interface with events, tools, and encapsulation.
+Right now, there is still a lot of room for improving/expanding the javascript cardMaker with events, tools, and encapsulation.